-Once you have taken advantage of these non-cash tax-free benefits, you may be considering rewarding your employees to a few more perks.
+Once you have taken advantage of these non-cash tax-free benefits, you may be considering rewarding your employees with a few more perks.
 But what to do about that tax bill it causes them?
 Here we talk through your options:

 Report the benefits on a P11d

-A P11d is the usual end of year calculation of non-cash benefits which employees will include in their self-assessment returns and will incur personal tax on.
+A P11d is the usual end-of-year calculation of non-cash benefits which employees will include in their self-assessment returns and will incur personal tax on.
 But sometimes it can feel like their benefit wasn’t quite so special when they are faced with a self-assessment bill at the January deadline.
 HMRC forgot about paying off the Christmas bills when they picked that date!

 Payroll the benefits

 For more regular benefits such as health insurance, company car or car fuel, being able to spread the tax cost out over the year helps, so that staff are not forking out quite so much in January.
 It makes the tax less noticeable and hopefully less painful.

 You need to register the benefit with HMRC online before the beginning of the tax year to start using this method.
 Read our blog on payrolling benefits in kind to find out how you can do this through Xero.

 How can a PAYE Settlement Agreement (PSA) help?